Building a Machine Learning Development Environment

 Successfully installed pip-21.0.1

-You can see that pip has been installed as version 21.0.1, which is the latest as of writing this article.
-At this point, the pip installed in the user’s home directory is not automatically recognized by the system, so it needs to be registered as a PATH environment variable for the system to recognize and use it.
+You can see that pip has been installed with version 21.0.1, which is the latest as of writing this post.
+Since pip installed in the user’s home directory is not automatically recognized by the system, you need to register it in the PATH environment variable so that the system can recognize and use it.

 1